 Our drinking habits

-Wine appears to be our drink of choice, with an estimate of almost three in five drinkers (57.99%) consuming at least one glass a week (average of three glasses a week).
-The average amount spent on any one particular drink type in a week per person is also the highest for wine at £6.08.
+Wine appears to be our drink of choice, with an estimate of almost 3 in 5 drinkers (57.99%) consuming at least 1 glass a week (average of 3 glasses a week).
+The average amount spent on a particular drink type in a week per person is also the highest for wine at £6.08.

 Beer comes in second with beer drinkers spending an average of £5.82 per week.